Anchor11 Logo

 A defined engagement with a defined endpoint.
 I work alongside your General and Lieutenants to align strategy, design governance, and build the internal SMEs your organization needs.
 When your people can run the playbook without me, the engagement ends.
 By design.

 Two decades of operations under pressure.
-Inaugural adoption of World Class Manufacturing and Kaizen inside auto manufacturing, one of the most change-resistant environments there is.
+Sustainable adoption of World Class Manufacturing and Kaizen inside global auto manufacturing, one of the most change-resistant environments there is.
 Root cause analysis lead during Covid ventilator production.
 SMB owner-operator.
 Technical writer.
 Learning and performance designer.
 KSA assessment architect.
 Business performance coach.

 And right now, the strongest practice of my career: sole AI Adoption leadership inside a Fortune 500 enterprise, working the seam between HR (human capability and organizational evolution readiness) and IT (AI opportunity).
 That collaboration is novel.
 Most enterprises do not have it because nobody owns the layer between the two functions.
 That is the layer where adoption either ignites or stalls, and it is where my practice lives.